-Let CRI help you swimmingly navigate lease accounting for your business.
+Let CRI help you navigate lease accounting for your business.

 The Financial Accounting Standards Board’s (FASB) updated lease accounting standard stands to push financial reporting requirements into uncharted waters.
 Companies will be required to record and recognize assets and liabilities of all leases with terms longer than 12 months.
 The enactment of this standard means that lessees (companies that lease equipment from others) will present more leases on their balance sheets.
 As a result of these significant changes, companies may need to enhance their processes to collect newly required lease information.

-Although the standard is slated for reporting periods beginning on or after December 15, 2018 for public companies (and December 15, 2019 for nonpublic companies), it is never too soon to prepare.
+Although the standard is slated for reporting periods beginning on or after December 15, 2018 for public companies (and December 15, 2019 for nonpublic companies).
 CRI’s CPAs and advisors are ready to dive in now and help you understand the standard’s impact on your business, as well as assist you in implementation of needed internal controls and training procedures.
 CRI’s team is ready to help ensure that you stay afloat in the sea of lease accounting changes.